otrv4/otrv4/otrv4.md

 Forge DAKE and Session Keys
   Any participant of an OTR conversation may forge a DAKE with another participant as long as they have their User Profile.
-This function will take the User Profile and the secret long term key of one participant, and the User Profile of the other.
+This function will take the User Profile and the secret long-term key of one participant, and the User Profile of the other.
 It will return a DAKE transcript between the two parties.
 The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created